Alchemyst-ai/benchmarks/README.md

 ├── .gitignore
 └── README.md

-Available benchmarks
+Available Benchmarks

-1. opencode: grep vs Alchemyst search
+1. OpenCode: grep vs Alchemyst Search

 Location: benchmark-testing/
-See: benhmark-testing/README.md
-for setup instructions and usage
+Documentation: benchmark-testing/README.md

-This benchmark compares two approaches for searching a real codebase (opencode):
+This benchmark compares two approaches for searching a real-world codebase (OpenCode):

-- Keyword search using grep
+- Keyword-based search using grep
 - Semantic context search using Alchemyst

-It focuses on understanding:
+What this benchmark evaluates
-- relevance vs noise in returned context
+- Relevance vs. noise in returned context
-- token usage trade-offs
+- Token usage and cost trade-offs

-For details on how to run this benchmark, see: benchmark-testing/README.md
+- Practical search effectiveness in real codebases

+For setup instructions and execution steps, refer to:
+👉 benchmark-testing/README.md

 2. LongMemEval

 Location: longmemeval/
+Documentation: longmemeval/README.md

-LongMemEval is a comprehensive benchmark for evaluating long-term memory capabilities of chat assistants.
+LongMemEval is a comprehensive benchmark designed to evaluate long-term memory capabilities of chat assistants.

-- Tests multi-session reasoning, temporal reasoning, knowledge updates, and abstention
+Key aspects
+- Multi-session reasoning
+- Temporal reasoning
+- Knowledge updates
+- Abstention behavior

+Additional details
+- Includes released datasets
+- Provides evaluation scripts
-- Includes released datasets, evaluation scripts, and baseline pipelines
+- Contains baseline pipelines
-- Originates from the LongMemEval paper (ICLR 2025)
+- Based on the LongMemEval paper (ICLR 2025)

-For full setup and execution steps, see: longmemeval/README.md
+For full setup and execution instructions, see:
+👉 longmemeval/README.md

 🛠️ General Usage
 1. Choose a benchmark folder
-2. Read the README inside that folder
+2. Read the README.md inside that folder
 3. Follow the documented setup and execution steps
+4. Run the benchmark locally
-4. Inspect or compare results locally
+5. Inspect and compare results

 🤝 Contributing

-Contributions are welcome.
+Contributions are welcome!

 When adding a new benchmark:
-- create a new folder
+- Create a new folder under benchmarks/
-- include a clear README
+- Include a clear and complete README.md
-- document assumptions and limitations
+- Document assumptions and limitations
-- keep result artifacts out of Git
+- Keep result artifacts out of Git

 Summary
-This repository serves as a shared space for benchmarking different approaches and systems under real-world conditions.
+This repository serves as a shared benchmarking space for evaluating different systems and approaches under real-world conditions.
-For benchmark-specific details, always refer to the README inside the corresponding folder.
+For benchmark-specific details, always refer to the README.md inside the corresponding benchmark folder.